Groups of five can dine out from Jul 12; work-from-home remains the default

 READ: People fully vaccinated under national exercise may be able to gather in groups of 8 from end-July

-On Jun 21, dining out at F&B outlets and restaurants resumed for groups of up to two people instead of five as initially planned, following a spike in unlinked cases and new COVID-19 clusters earlier in June.
+On Jun 21, dining out at F&B outlets and restaurants resumed for groups of up to two people instead of five as initially planned, following a spike in unlinked cases and new COVID-19 clusters.

 The Health Ministry said at the time that it would review these measures in mid-July.